karthikb351/distrava/README.md

 - [x] User Pub/Sub for handling interactions post acknowledgement
 - [x] Deploy the app on Cloud Functions
 - [x] Setup envs and configs in Dockerfile
-- [ ] Fix flaky deployment to cloud functions
+- [x] Fix flaky deployment to cloud functions
-- [ ] Setup production App on Strava and Discord
+- [x] Use JWT/encrypted JSON to pass state to Strava OAuth and back
-- [ ] Use JWT/encrypted JSON to pass state to Strava OAuth and back
+- [x] Setup production App on Strava and Discord
 - [ ] Add interaction token to state to edit the message once the account has been connected
 - [ ] Use namespaces with datastore to seperate staging vs prod
 - [ ] Abstract class for a "command", that has ack, exec, and response functions (ref: http://refactoring.guru/design-patterns/command/typescript/example)